RyanColton/ninjaone-client/README.md

 ### Device Management
 - View all devices in a list format
-- Filter devices by type (Windows, Mac, Linux)
+- Filter devices by type (Windows, Mac, Linux) multiple selection is supported
 - Sort devices by name or HDD capacity
 - Search devices by system name
 - Add new devices